 Dale Tucker, Arja Palonen, Clive Powsey, Margo Rivar, J. Allison Robichaud, Jill Segal, Bert Small, Bernice Starkman, Poul Thrane,

 Katya Trischuk, Eric S. Wright, Garry Young, Angela St. Jean, Alan Rintala

-Barre Beacock, Rebecca Brooks, Don Connolly (Aviation), Sherrill Girard, Heather Hall, Jordan Hicks, Nori Peter, Douglas Purdon,
+Barre Beacock, Ian Bodnaryk, Rebecca Brooks, Don Connolly (Aviation), Sherrill Girard, Heather Hall, Jordan Hicks, Nori Peter, Douglas Purdon,

 Bob Thackeray, Jake Vandenbrink, Lloyd Wilson, Ivan Unwin, Don Wise

 Beth Hoselton, Ron Plaizier

 Robert Blenderman, Shirley Mancino, Cindy Klotz, Marcio Melo, Elena Hajda

 Don Frost, Carl Hoselton, Laszlo Szilvassy